squrpe/Password-Generator/README.md

 ## Usage

-To access the project's application follow this link: https://squrpe.github.io/Password-Generator/ or open within your chosen IDE or browser
+To access the project's application follow this link https://squrpe.github.io/Password-Generator/ or open within your chosen IDE or browser

 Below is what the application looks like: